 Museo napoleonico Palazzina dei Mulini, Napoleon Museum in Portoferraio, Italy.

-The garden between the building and the sea holds an ancient Greek marble statue of Minerva.
-Next to it stands a copy of Canova's Galatea, creating a contrast between ancient and neoclassical works.
+The garden holds an ancient Greek marble statue of Minerva, which has no direct connection to Napoleon himself.
+Next to it stands a copy of Canova's Galatea, an unexpected pairing that visitors often walk past without noticing.

 The community of curious travelers